 Instructions

-- In a large mixing bowl, peel and mash bananas until smooth.
+- In a large mixing bowl, peel and mash bananas until slightly smooth.

 - Add sugar, spices, and vanilla extract, mix in well; set aside.

-- Stir flour into banana mixture, combine thoroughly.
+- Stir flour mixture into banana mixture until you no longer see any specks of flour.
+The batter should be a little thicker than pancake batter and be able to slightly hold its shape when dropped into the oil.
 Fold in desired amount of raisins or chopped maraschino cherries.
-Let mixture rest for 20 minutes.
+Let mixture rest for 20-25 minutes.

-- Use two small spoons to shape batter and drop into hot oil.
-Scoop up some batter with one spoon and use the other to sort of shape the batter before dropping it into the oil.
+- Use two small spoons or a teaspoon-sized cookie scooop to drop into the hot oil.
+Scoop up some batter with one spoon and use the other to shape the batter into a ball before dropping it into the oil.
 Turn frequently to ensure even browning.
-Fry until dark brown.
+Fry until dark golden brown.

 Notes